About TIPA

 Contact: camille@tipa.mu

-Nathalie PHILOGENE, Programme Coordinator
+Nathalie PHILOGENE, Training Collaborator

 Contact: nathalie@tipa.mu

-Christelle GOPAUL, Community Outreach Coordinator
+Christelle GOPAUL, Programme Coordinator

 Christelle is a dedicated proponent of Children’s Rights, channeling her passion into the curation of compelling awareness initiatives that leave an indelible mark on the lives of young beneficiaries, fostering enduring societal change.
 Her ventures are underscored by a robust sense of autonomy and unwavering zeal, attributes that resonate throughout each project she undertakes.
 Informed by formative experiences, Christelle possesses a nuanced understanding of holistic child development, which greatly enriches her artistic pursuits.
 Boasting a foundational education in Fine Arts from MGI and a Diploma in Textile and Fashion Design, she embodies a multifaceted artist whose journey is characterized by the harmonious fusion of creativity and compassion.
 Notably, her commitment to personal growth is exemplified by her adeptness in the Gordon method through Parent Effectiveness Training.
 Beyond her artistic acumen, Christelle adeptly forges connections, cultivating collaborations with the Parent’s Club and fellow NGOs.